 2. Purchase a Stand Alone dosing pump system and run it with the 2-Part Starter Kits.

-You can find out even more information on Dosing Pump systems in my article which you can find in the ‘Further Reading’ section at the end of this article.
+and find out even more information on Dosing Pump systems in this article:

 These are not for the Beginner, but something you can work up to if you get a big aquarium.

-For the most part, dosing the liquid mixes above will suffice but when you have a large aquarium (+150 Gallon) full to the brim of SPS, then a Calcium Reactor setup could be the best option – But they are not cheap!
+For the most part, dosing the liquid mixes above will suffice but when you have a large aquarium +150 Gallon) full to the brim of SPS, then a Calcium Reactor setup will be the best option – But they are not cheap!